KaptianCore/passwordgenerator/README.md

 Simple But Functional Password Generator *Current* Features:
 - Decide Password length (In Characters)
 - A Mix of Symbols, Letters & Numbers
+- Hidden Password System (Show/Hide Button There As Well)
+- Copy To Clipboard Button
+- More Coming Soon!

 ## How to use?